 The latest venue from Clint Nolan, who’s done more than anyone else to take Perth to the next level, Henry Summer draws the shiny set come cocktail hour.
 But the bright and breezy fit-out – all pastel-pretty pinks and greens, rattan furniture and trailing plants – and the solid food menu make it a top choice for lunch, too.
 Seafood, hearty salads and mains such as caramelised beef are the heroes.

 Dinner at Garum

 Perth is firmly on the radar of celebrity chefs these days, with Guy Grossi the latest to cross the Nullarbor.
-His new eatery, Garum, is the crown jewel of the hospitality offerings at Hibernian Place in East Perth.
-Roman cuisine – modern and ancient – informs the menu so loosen your belt for a feast of pastas, including carbonara and all’Amatriciana, alongside meaty highlights such as suckling lamb and saltimbocca.
+His eatery, Garum, is the crown jewel of the hospitality offerings at Hibernian Place in East Perth.
+Roman cuisine – modern and ancient – informs the menu so loosen your belt for a feast of pastas, including cacio e pepe and carbonara, alongside meaty highlights such as lamb shoulder and roast pork belly.

 It’s hard to beat the location of InterContinental Perth City Centre, which is adjacent to trendy King Street, but its biggest drawcards are within: elegant rooms, a collection of almost 700 works by Western Australia’s leading artists and two of the best new places to eat in town, Spanish grill room Ascua and tapas restaurant Heno & Rey.